 So we solved one problem (get rid of the bugs), but created another.
 So how can you really ensure you are getting the purest, pollutant and microbe free water?
 Distillation or reverse osmosis.

 Unfortunately, reverse osmosis is really difficult and requires quite complex and expensive equipment.
 Distillation can happen on your kitchen worktop!
-Check out our range of distillers in our store and see if there’s one that suits your needs.
+Check out our range of water distillers in our store and see if there’s one that suits your needs.